BARINGO COUNTY, Kenya—Ten-year-old Lopeto Losile looked confused.

 They visited the villages of Seretion and Chesakam, where they provided treatment and administered drugs to treat maladies including fevers, coughs, and malaria, which kills more than 10,000 people in Kenya each year.

 They also screened four dozen people for visceral leishmaniasis.
-One of them was Losile, whom they transported to the Chemolingot Sub-County Hospital after he tested positive for the disease.
+One of them was Losile, whom they transported to the Chemolingot Sub-District Hospital after he tested positive for the disease.